JackyLin97/academic-kickstart/content/en/home/experience.md

   * Participating in advanced Prompt Engineering practices to enhance LLM application effectiveness
   * Developing financial data analysis and government affairs Q&A agents
   * Participating in the company's proprietary multimodal low-latency real-time voice conversation agent
-  * Optimizing deployment and system architecture design based on vLLM and llama.cpp
+  * Optimizing deployment of large language models and embedding models based on vLLM and llama.cpp
   """

 [[experience]]